Disappearance of Connie Smith: Characteristics

-Connie grew up on her family's Wyoming ranch and loved animals, especially horses, horseback riding and spending time in the outdoors.
+Connie grew up on her family's Wyoming ranch and loved animals, especially horses, horseback riding and spending time outdoors.
 She invented stories about a pet white mare, Toni, that could twirl a baton and a pet rattlesnake.
 She enjoyed reading comic books.

 She was described as an intelligent, imaginative child who usually related well to other children and adults.
 She had traveled extensively with her wealthy family, which enabled her to converse with adults on subjects with which her peers had no experience.

 Time at Camp Sloane

 Helen Smith enrolled Connie at the YMCA camp for a month in July 1952 while Helen visited her parents in Greenwich.
 Connie had been at the camp for nearly two weeks and was expected to remain at the camp for two more weeks when her mother and maternal grandparents visited her to celebrate her birthday on the weekend before her disappearance.

 Connie appeared in good spirits during their visit.
-Her mother deposited five dollars into Connie's account at the camp (about 60 dollars in 2024), which she could use to purchase treats.
+Her mother deposited five dollars into Connie's account at the camp, which she could use to purchase treats.
 Connie asked permission to stay at the camp longer than had been originally planned.
 Connie told her mother that she was excited about her plans to attend a square dance with the boys at the camp on the following Friday and to compete in a dressage event at a horse show that was to be held the following Saturday.
 Her mother refused permission to extend Connie's stay at the camp because she had already made travel arrangements for their return to Wyoming.
 Connie did not seem bothered by her mother's refusal to let her remain longer at the camp.

 Connie might not always have been happy at the camp.
 She did not smile for a group photo that was taken with her tent mates at the camp a week before she disappeared.
 Earlier photos of Connie showed a happy child with a bright smile.
 Connie seemed homesick after she spoke with her mother, and was unhappy on the morning of July 16.
 She slipped and fell down the steps that led to her tent platform the previous evening and bruised her hip.
 A nurse at the camp dispensary gave Connie an ice pack to apply to her injured hip during the night.
 She felt better in the morning and said she no longer needed the ice pack.
 However, according to one report, one of her tent mates accidentally kicked Connie in the face and bloodied her nose that morning when the other girl climbed down from her upper bunk bed.
 A police report stated that Connie was injured during "horseplay" with several other girls.
-Her glasses might have been broken during one of these incidents.
+Her eyeglasses might have been broken during one of these incidents.